5 Management of patients on antiretroviral treatment

 - All drug side effects should be reported.

 5-70 What is the immune reconstitution inflammatory syndrome?

-- Hidden or mild infections which have been missed clinically (i.e. unmask unrecognised infection).
-An example would be silent TB.
+- Hidden or mild infections which have been missed clinically because there hadn’t been any symptoms as the body has not been able to mount an immune response (i.e. unmask infection).
+An example would be previously undiagnosed TB.

 - Worsen existing infections.
 An example would be TB which has only been treated for a few weeks.

 Infections which have been treated but antigens still remain.
 An example would be dead TB bacteria still present after a few months of anti-tuberculous treatment.